Research Process

 Performance

-The third 'P' focuses on the risk adjusted performance of a particular investment product.
+The second 'P' focuses on the risk adjusted performance of a particular investment product.
 Following criteria are considered:

 • Past returns: We look at long term performance of a given investment product.
 We filter out products which are not consistent in their performance and give temporary spikes which is generally unsustainable.
 We like products that outperform in longer duration which should be at least three years.
 Key Metric: 3 year return, 5 year return, 10 year return